TAMU Sounding Rocketry Team

 Propulsion

-• The Propulsion sub-team consists of a manager and 8 members who are tasked with developing, manufacturing, and characterizing robust and efficient hybrid propulsion systems for use in sounding rockets.
+• The Propulsion sub-team consists of a manager and 8-10 members who are tasked with developing, manufacturing, and characterizing robust and efficient hybrid propulsion systems.
 Emphasis will be placed on research into the mechanics of a hybrid engine and its sub-systems in order to optimize engine characteristics (thrust, burn time, mass flow rates, regression, etc.) and accurately predict performance through computational models.

-• Individuals will be expected to contribute a significant amount of time to research, fabrication, and testing while learning new concepts and skills quickly regardless of prior exposure.
+• Propulsion sub-team members will be expected to contribute a significant amount of time to research, fabrication, and testing while learning new concepts and skills quickly regardless of prior exposure.

 Picture